HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 Similar to Core, you can configure the Config Wizard admin credentials from the helm chart.
 The properties for credentials are found under the `security` section of the values file.
 The behaviour slightly differs depending on the user registry that is configured for HCL Digital Experience.

-If the default file-based user registry is used for the Config Wizard profile, changes of the credentials in the helm values or custom secret are applied automatically by a `helm upgrade`.
-This changes the Config Wizard admin user and also applies the configured credentials for the Config Wizard login and the [`dxConnectUsername` and `dxConnectPassword` for connections of DXClient to dxconnect](../../../../../../extend_dx/development_tools/dxclient/index.md).
+If the default file-based user registry is used for the Config Wizard profile, any change in the credentials in the helm values or custom secret are applied automatically by a `helm upgrade`.
+This switches the Config Wizard admin user and also applies the configured credentials for the Config Wizard login and the [`dxConnectUsername` and `dxConnectPassword` for connections of DXClient to dxconnect](../../../../../../extend_dx/development_tools/dxclient/index.md).

 !!! important
     If the Websphere primary admin user was, at any time, changed manually and not through the helm values, the values for `configWizardUser` and `configWizardPassword` or the credentials in the custom secret must be set to the current credentials once and a `helm upgrade` with those values must be executed.
 Afterwards, the helm values can be used to change the credentials.